Islam Makhachev: Ultimate Fighting Championship

 On 2 October 2014, Makhachev signed a four-fight contract with the UFC.
 He submitted Leo Kuntz in the second round on 23 May 2015, at UFC 187.

 Makhachev faced Adriano Martins on 3 October 2015 at UFC 192.
-He lost via knockout in the first round, marking his first professional loss.
+He lost via knockout in the first round, marking his first and only professional loss to date.

 Makhachev was expected to face Drew Dober on 16 April 2016, at UFC on Fox 19.
-After the weigh ins, the UFC announced that Makhachev had failed an out-of-competition drug screening, testing positive for the banned anti-ischemic meldonium.
-The match was cancelled.
-USADA lifted the suspension of Makhachev after a hearing on 2 July 2016.
+After the weigh-ins, the UFC announced that the bout was cancelled after Makhachev failed an out-of-competition drug screening, testing positive for the banned anti-ischemic meldonium.
+USADA lifted Makhachev's suspension after a hearing on 2 July 2016 determined that the drug was prescribed in November 2015 to recover from a medical procedure to his heart.

 On 17 September 2016, he faced with Chris Wade at UFC Fight Night 94.
 He won the fight via unanimous decision.

 Makhachev faced Nik Lentz on 11 February 2017, at UFC 208.
-He won the fight by unanimous decision (30–27, 30–25, 30–25).
+He won the fight by unanimous decision.

 Makhachev was expected to face Michel Prazeres on 2 September 2017 at UFC Fight Night 115.
 However, Makhachev pulled out of the fight in the beginning of August citing a religious reason, and he was replaced by Mads Burnell.

 Makhachev fought Gleison Tibau on 20 January 2018 at UFC 220.
 He won the fight by knockout in 57 seconds in the first round.

 Makhachev faced Kajan Johnson on 28 July 2018 at UFC on Fox 30.
 Makhachev took Johnson down in the first round, where he worked to mount and secured the armbar, forcing Johnson to tap; giving Makhachev a submission victory.

 Makhachev was expected to face Francisco Trinaldo on 26 January 2019 at UFC 233.
 However, it was reported on 11 November 2018 Makhachev was pulled out from the event due to undisclosed reason and he was replaced by Alexander Hernandez.

-Makhachev faced Arman Tsarukyan on 20 April 2019 at UFC on ESPN+ 7.
+Makhachev faced Arman Tsarukyan on 20 April 2019 at UFC Fight Night 149.
 He won the fight via unanimous decision.
 This win earned him the Fight of the Night award.

 Makhachev faced Davi Ramos on 7 September 2019 at UFC 242.
 He won the fight via unanimous decision.

 Makhachev was scheduled to face Alexander Hernandez on 18 April 2020 at UFC 249.
 However, Makhachev was removed from the card due to travel restrictions related to the COVID-19 pandemic and he was replaced by Omar Morales.